 It might be in this circumstance where you need to gatekeep their time and skills, so they aren’t overwhelmed with requests from around the business.
 It can be hard to say ‘no’, particularly to superiors and this is where a great apprentice manager shines.

-Your strategy to support them needs social dexterity, as we mentioned above.
+Your strategy to support them needs social dexterity.

 The first question you need to ask yourself is: Do they have the experience to balance an apprenticeship and their work duties?

 If not, you need to facilitate the balance:

 - Identify which tasks you can take off their hands and see if you can become a point of contact for conservation heavy projects

 - Get to know what the pressure points are and take steps to help them meet them

 - Block out time in their calendar so they can have qualification catch-up time

 - Allocate them a junior member of staff they can delegate to

 - Give them organisational digital tools to help them organise their workload

 - Put informal meetings in, coffee breaks in the canteen, to give them breathing space